SETS-Interviews/hc-20200330/README.md

 $ npm install
 $ cli help

-Movie Search Example and Results:
+Movie Search Example and Results - search a movie title and returns list of the movie's cast and crew.

 $ cli movie About Time